 Get to know the eight major theories of leadership

-What is a leadership theory?
+What is leadership theory?

 Major leadership theories